meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--schedule-snapshot`
 **Default value**: `false`

 Activates scheduled snapshots when set to `true`.
-Disabled by default.
+Snapshots are disabled by default.

 [Learn more about snapshots](/reference/features/snapshots.md).